fbpx

 This post about what to expect at a luau in Hawaii was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-I’m here to tell you all about luaus in Hawaii!
+I’m here to tell you all about family luaus in Hawaii!
 It’s one of my favorite things about traveling there.

-So, since I run a Hawaii travel site, I felt compelled to write a post explaining what a luau is and what it’s not.
+So, since I run a Hawaii travel site, I felt compelled to write a post explaining what a Hawaiian luau experience is and what it’s not.
 Below, I’ll outline what to expect and showcase a few of the best luaus in Hawaii.

-Want to skip all the planning and just access my detailed Hawaii Itineraries complete with daily schedules, kid-friendly activities, and travel hacks?
+Want to skip all the planning and just access my detailed Hawaii Itineraries, complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.

 Is it Worth Going to a Luau in Hawaii?